A healthcare professional in gloves examining a person's arm with a handheld skin analyzer.

 Comprehensive skin check example consultation

-During the appointment Your doctor will systematically examine your entire skin surface, including:
+Your doctor will systematically examine your entire skin surface, including:

 • Face, ears, lips, and scalp